leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/08_Additional_Common_Accounting_Transactions_Sales_to_customers.md

 </tbody>
 </table>

-2. Core Fitness provides a servicesells a membership to Maya and sends her an invoice for $200.
+2. Core Fitness sells a membership to Maya and sends her an invoice for $200.
 Maya purchased a membership but has not paid for it yet.
 Therefore Core Fitness does not receive cash and the company’s Accounts Receivable increases.

 <table>
 <tbody>